Eclipse types: know your Total from your Partial, Annular & Hybrid solar eclipses

 When is the next total solar eclipse?
 See our home page for a countdown!

 The third type of eclipse is, like a partial solar eclipse, always dangerous to look at with the naked eye.
 You will need solar safety eclipse glasses.
 It happens when the Moon is at apogee – its furthest point from the Earth in its slightly elliptical orbit – so the Sun appears slightly bigger in the sky than the Moon.
 The Moon covers most, but not all, of the Sun, creating what’s known as a ‘Ring of Fire’ eclipse.
 Total darkness doesn’t occur during an annular solar eclipse, and solar safety eclipse glasses must be worn.

 This type of eclipse is also viewed as a partial solar eclipse either side of the brief annularity (the ‘ring of fire’).
 So, once again, you get two types of eclipse in one.

 When is the next annular solar eclipse?
 See our home page for a countdown!

 As you might have guessed, a hybrid solar eclipse is a bit of all three of the other types of eclipse: a partial solar eclipse, then a total or annular solar eclipse.
 Depending on where you stand in the eclipse track on the surface of Earth, it appears as a total solar eclipse, whereas at other points it appears as an annular solar eclipse.
 Each side of either totality or annularity you see another type of solar eclipse – a partial solar eclipse.

 Hybrid solar eclipses are very rare and happen about once every 10 years.
 When is the next hybrid solar eclipse?
-It’s on April 20, 2023, in Australia and Timor Leste.
+It’s on November 14, 2031 in the Pacific Ocean.